-For temporary bus bridge service, CTPS will develop a sampling plan that may involve counting passengers who board or alight buses that are providing substitute service for segments of rail lines that have been temporarily suspended for maintenance.
+For temporary bus bridge service, CTPS will develop a sampling plan for counting passengers who board or alight buses that are providing substitute service for segments of rail lines that have been temporarily suspended for maintenance.

 CTPS will collect as much data as possible through electronic means, using handheld mobile devices that support CTPS-developed applications.